 On the same day the CFTC filed its complaint, April 15, 2019, the Court entered an order appointing Burton W. Wiand as temporary Receiver for the Receivership Entities (Doc.
 7) (the "SRO").
 The Court directed him, in relevant part, to "[t]ake exclusive custody, control, and possession of the Receivership Estate," which includes "all the funds, properties, premises, accounts, income, now or hereafter due or owing to the Receivership Defendants, and other assets directly or indirectly owned, beneficially or otherwise, by the Receivership Defendants."
 See id. at p.
 14, ¶ 32 & p.
 15, ¶ 30.b.
-The SRO also imposed a temporary injunction against the defendants and relief defendants, froze their assets, and required an accounting of all investor funds and other assets within five business days following service of the order or, in most cases, by April 25, 2019.
+The SRO also imposed a temporary injunction against the defendants and relief defendants, froze their assets, and required an accounting of all investor funds and assets.
 Id. at 19.